-When the world lost Muhammad Ali, not only did we lose a great boxer, activist, and all-round inspirational human being – we also lost the greatest shit-talker to ever live.
+When the world lost Muhammad Ali, not only did we lose a great boxer, activist, and inspirational human being – we also lost the greatest shit-talker who ever lived.

 When Ali said he was fast, he wasn’t just talking about his footwork.
-He had a tremendous ability to beat his opponents before they even stepped foot inside the ring.
+He had a tremendous ability to dismantle his opponents before they even stepped foot inside the ring.
 Because Ali had mastered an art form which only the truly brave – or truly foolish – choose to dabble in:

-As Ali proved, when performed correctly, the sledge can be a useful tool in defeating the opposition.
+Ali proved that, when performed correctly, the sledge can be a useful tool in defeating the opposition.
 However, it also puts a large target on the back of whoever decides to open their mouth first.

 “I’ve seen George Foreman shadow boxing and the shadow won.”

 But while Ali is clearly the undisputed champion when it comes to talking smack, you’ve probably seen enough of his quotes floating around before.

 6. Glenn McGrath to Michael Atherton (Cricket)

-We have to kick things of with a sledge from one the best who has ever engaged in the art of verbal exchange on the sporting field: the great Glenn McGrath.
+We have to kick things off with a sledge from one of the best who has ever engaged in the art of verbal exchange on the sporting field: the great Glenn McGrath.

 England captain Michael Atherton will never forgive himself after falling for this classic from the former Australian bowler.

 McGrath: “No, no, the other end.”

 It was a sledge that would go on to be recreated in numerous backyard cricket matches all over Australia.

 5. Eddo Brandes to Glenn McGrath (Cricket)